welcome to Rocket 1:1 - a device for everyone

 Should have a screen size of a minimum 11" category.

-Any brand is ok, as is any OS, as long as it can run the Google Suite of tools with no issues, and access the needed materials for class.
+Any brand is ok, as long as it can run the Google Suite of tools with no issues, and access the needed materials for class.

 Must run reliably on battery power for most of the day, or supply a standard power plug from which to draw reserve power.